nashville-software-school/bangazon-corp/post-orientation-exercises/chinook/02-sql_queries-chinook.md

 24. Provide a query that shows the top 5 most purchased tracks over all.
 25. Provide a query that shows the top 3 best selling artists.
 26. Provide a query that shows the most purchased Media Type.
+27. Provide a query that shows the number tracks purchased in all invoices that contain more than one genre.

 #### Other Resources
 * http://www.sqlcourse.com/